 Arizona famously went “blue” last November, narrowly voting for President Joe Biden instead of his predecessor, President Donald J. Trump.
 But lost in that drama was the fact that voters in Arizona opted to raise their taxes.

 Arizona voters approved Proposition 208, which created an income tax “surcharge” intended to help fund education.
 The upshot: A new, fifth income tax bracket has been added to the state tax code.
 It has a rate of 8%, which is a hefty jump from the former top rate of 4.5%.

 New Mexico — rising

 If you live in either of the other two “four corners” states — Colorado and Utah — you can exhale.
-Your state income taxes will not be increasing, although as we noted smokers will be digging deeper to pay taxes in Colorado.
+Your state income taxes will not be increasing.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.